Larry, Yinxi Li

 Hey there, I’m Larry!
 Thanks for visiting my humble page.
 I’m currently a first-year Computer Science M.Math. student at the University of Waterloo, advised by Pengyu Nie.
 Before that, I received my B.Sc. in Computer Science (ELITE Stream) from The Chinese University of Hong Kong, and my final year project was advised by Eric Lo.
 I also spent a semester as an exchange student at ETH Zürich during my undergraduate, where I explored advanced topics in Machine Learning and Software Engineering.

-💻 Research & Technical Interests
+💻 Research Interests

 Oct 17, 2025 📌 New preprint: TokDrift: When LLM Speaks in Subwords but Code Speaks in Grammar is now available on arXiv!
 1️⃣ LLMs’ subword tokenizers don’t align well with programming language grammar: tiny whitespace or renaming tweaks -> different tokenization -> flipped outputs.
 2️⃣ Our framework TokDrift systematically tests 9 code LLMs on 3 tasks, showing their sensitivity to tokenization changes: up to 60% outputs change under a single semantic-preserving rewrite.
 3️⃣ If your win margin is ~1 pp, beware: spacing & naming can swing results.

-Feb 15, 2025 Acknowledgements
+Feb 15, 2025 Homepage Acknowledgements

 Feb 15, 2025 Hello my personal website!
 Let’s make a brithday for it😍.
 Glad to see you there but it was still under construction.
 Hopefully it will be done soon.